sief/play-guard/README.md

 Filter for rate limiting and IP whitelisting/blacklisting

-Rejects request based on the following rules:
+Rejects requests based on the following rules:

 ```
 if IP is in whitelist => let pass